 How will you learn?

 Scheduled live, interactive online sessions led by an experienced practitioner.
-Flexible facilitator-supported, participant-led tasks, involving deep exploration of the subject content and development of skills.
+Flexible Professional Development Leader-supported, participant-led tasks, involving deep exploration of the subject content and development of skills.

 - Develop your subject knowledge and teaching approaches to help children